Link stitch geometric hoop

 If you don’t want to use a plain fabric for this, have a look in your stash and see what you already have!
 You could easily add some link stitches around some dots on a dotty fabric – or be really inventive and add them to another pattern.
 Don’t forget to share your stitching with me @hellohoorayblog!

-A 24cm x 24cm piece of white linen fabric
+A 24cm x 24cm piece of white linen fabric or a good quality quilting cotton like this one

 A 1cm dotted grid template – I downloaded mine here